soumyadip1997/qepsilon/README.md

 CASP14 - https://zenodo.org/record/7697275/files/CASP14.zip?download=1

-Then unzip the folders using
+Then we unzip the folders using

            unzip <CASP_FILE> -d Q-epsilon/